paulgolter/blender-pipeline-integration/README.md

 Blender uses some internal logic to convert custom properties set on instance of object to some type.
 That enables powerful disply options in the UI (of colors, arrays, etc....).
 For example dicts will become [IdPropertyGroup](https://docs.blender.org/api/current/idprop.types.html#idprop.types.IDPropertyGroup) -->

-Sooner or later you will run in scenarios in which you deal with some custom data, be it the current shot name, some asset attribute or something else that you want to save on something in your blend file.
+Sooner or later you will run in scenarios in which you deal with some custom data, be it some asset attributes that your pipeline requires or really any arbitray data that you want to save on something in your blend file.

 In Blender this can be done through [Properties](https://docs.blender.org/api/current/bpy.props.html).